microsoft/UFO/documents/docs/dataflow/overview.md

 # Introduction

-This repository contains the implementation of the **Data Collection** process for training the **Large Action Models** (LAMs) in the paper of [Large Action Models: From Inception to Implementation].
+This repository contains the implementation of the **Data Collection** process for training the **Large Action Models** (LAMs) in the paper of [Large Action Models: From Inception to Implementation](https://arxiv.org/abs/2412.10047).
 The **Data Collection** process is designed to streamline task processing, ensuring that all necessary steps are seamlessly integrated from initialization to execution.
 This module is part of the [**UFO**](https://arxiv.org/abs/2402.07939) project.

 # Dataflow